Chicken Satay with Indonesian Peanut Sauce

 For the chicken satay

-Combine 2 tablespoons of the palm sugar syrup with the paste.
+- Combine 2 tablespoons of palm sugar syrup with the paste.
 Combine with chicken until chicken is completely covered, cover with plastic wrap, and refrigerate for at least 1 hour.

 For the peanut sauce

-Transfer the ingredients (sans oil) into either a mortal and pestle or a food processor.
+- Transfer the ingredients (sans oil) into either a mortar and pestle or a food processor.
 If using the former, grind all ingredients for about 10-15 minutes or until very finely ground and peanut-butter like.
 If using the latter, process all the ingredients together until they have become peanut butter.

 *If you can’t find palm sugar, use about 1 cup dark brown sugar with 1/2 cup water.